ciscoheat/haxedci-example/README.md

 ```
 What are the advantages of this structural typing?
 Why not just put the class there and be done with it?

 The most obvious advantage is that we're making the Role more generic.
-Any object fulfilling the type of the RoleInterface can now be a money source, not just Accounts.
+Any object fulfilling the type of the RoleInterface can now be a money source, not just `Account`.

-Another very interesting advantage is that when specifying a smaller RoleInterface, we only see what the Roles can do in the current Context.
-This is called "Full OO", a powerful concept that you can [read more about here](https://groups.google.com/d/msg/object-composition/umY_w1rXBEw/hyAF-jPgFn4J).
+Another interesting advantage is that when specifying a more compressed RoleInterface, we only observe what the Roles can do in the current Context.
+This is called *"Full OO"*, a powerful concept that you can [read more about here](https://groups.google.com/d/msg/object-composition/umY_w1rXBEw/hyAF-jPgFn4J).

-Using a complete class can be tempting because it's quick and you'll get full access in case you need something.
+Using a whole class can be tempting because it's quick and you'll get full access in case you need something.
 It can be good as as start, but don't be lazy with your code.
-Work on the class API, consider what it does and why.
+Work on the public class API, consider what it does, how it's named and why.
 Then refine your RoleInterfaces.
 DCI is as much about clear and readable code as matching a mental model and separating data from function.

 ### RoleMethods
 Now we have the Roles and their interfaces for accessing the underlying Data.
-A good start, so lets add the core of a DCI Context: functionality.
+That's a good start, so lets add the core of a DCI Context: functionality.
 It is implemented through **RoleMethods**.

 Getting back to the mental model again, we know that we want to "Withdraw amount from a source account and deposit the amount in a destination account".
 So lets model that in a RoleMethod for the `source` Role:
 ```actionscript